josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🌀_Core_Model/🧱_trust_me_bro_as_infrastructure.md

 ## 🛰️ Orientation

-“Trust me bro” is not merely a joke about weak evidence.
+“Trust me, bro”, is not merely a joke about weak evidence.

 It becomes infrastructure when a system repeatedly substitutes confidence signals for: